cameronperot/cameronperot.com/_posts/2021-02-23-efficient-workflow.md

 Within a session I can navigate between windows by using `tmux_mod_key + tmux_window_key`, and between the two previous windows with `tmux_mod_key + tab`.
 Within a window I can navigate between panes using `tmux_mod_key + {h, j, k, l}`.

-I also use ranger as a terminal based file manager.
+I also use ranger as a terminal based file manager, you can see my config [here](https://github.com/cameronperot/environment-setup/tree/main/dotfiles/.config/ranger).

 My zsh config can be seen [here](https://github.com/cameronperot/environment-setup/blob/main/dotfiles/.zshrc), my tmux config can be seen [here](https://github.com/cameronperot/environment-setup/blob/main/dotfiles/.tmux.conf), and my ranger config can be seen [here](https://github.com/cameronperot/environment-setup/blob/main/dotfiles/.config/ranger/rc.conf).

-# A Powerful Editor
+## A Powerful Editor
-For my editor I use neovim because I find the vi-like editors to be easy to navigate and work in (once all of the shortcuts have been learned).
+For my editor I use neovim because I find the vi keybindings to be extremely efficient to navigate with.
+Neovim has come a long way since it was first released, and has an amazing plugin ecosystem due to the successful integration of Lua.
 Having a terminal based editor allows me to use the same editor both locally and remotely.

-My neovim config can be seen [here](https://github.com/cameronperot/environment-setup/blob/main/dotfiles/.config/nvim/init.vim).
+My neovim config can be seen [here](https://github.com/cameronperot/environment-setup/blob/main/dotfiles/.config/nvim/).

-# Scripting for Convenience and Reproducibility
+## Scripting for Convenience and Reproducibility
 Scripting is a very useful tool to have in your toolbox, plays a key role in reproducibility, and makes a lot of things significantly more convenient.
 If there is something that you foresee doing multiple times then it is probably something you should write a script for (e.g. bash or Python).
 I prefer to use bash scripts most of the time when working with OS level components, and Python scripts when I'm working on something more complicated and need advanced logic.

 My collection of useful shell scripts can be seen [here](https://github.com/cameronperot/shell-scripts/).

-# Programming Environments
+## Programming Environments
 My languages of choice are Python and Julia.
-For Python I highly recommend using conda and conda environments for separating projects.
+For Python I recommend using [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) and [uv](https://docs.astral.sh/uv/).
-It's extremely important to keep your environments reproducible, and conda helps with that because you can export and import the environments with ease using .yml files.
+It's extremely important to keep your environments reproducible, and micromamba and uv help make that fairly seamless.
 For Julia I recommend using the built-in environment management capabilities.

 My programming environment setups can be seen [here](https://github.com/cameronperot/programming-environment-setup/).

-# Quick Setup
+## Quick Setup
 Sometimes I find myself working on a remote server, and the most important thing for me is getting my environment up and running quickly with minimal effort.
 Therefore, I created a repo which I use to quickly install and configure my environment which can be seen [here](https://github.com/cameronperot/environment-setup/).

-# Wrapping Up
+## Wrapping Up
 All together the tools I've mentioned in this post help me achieve a level of working efficiency that I am quite satisfied with allowing me to spend more time focusing on the task at hand.
 I hope that reading this helps give you some ideas on how to increase your working efficiency!